GT-CHaRM/CHaRM.Backend/README.md

 ## Installation Guide

 This repository is for running the backend server.
-It should be ran on a machine that is up whenever you believe the application may be accessed, recommendations being either 24/7 or CHaRM's operational hours.
+It should be set up on a machine that is running whenever you believe the application may be accessed; we reccomend these times be either 24/7 or during CHaRM's operational hours.
 The choice to use a 3rd party server provider or a locally maintained server at the CHaRM Facility is up to your discretion.

 ### Updating the Database Connection String

-Before running the server, you must make sure that you have an SQL database (MSSQL was used in development, but MySQL, PostgreSQL, and MariaDB should work as well).
+Before running the server, you must make sure that you have an SQL database (MSSQL was used in development, but MySQL, PostgreSQL, and MariaDB should work just as well).
 Update the `appsettings.json` file, located in the `src` directory, with the correct connection string to your SQL server.
 If you're using cloud database storage services, such as Azure SQL Database, this connection string should be given to you in the configuration page.

 ### Running the Server